misterorion/misterorion.com/content/posts/lambda-update-ami.md

 ```

-> For this example, imagine we have an ASG with a `min` size of 1, a `max` size of 2 and an initial `desired` size of 1.
+> In this example, imagine we have an ASG with `MinCapacity=1`, `MaxCapacity=2` and `DesiredCapacity=1`.
+An army of 1!

-If you look closely, you'll see that our code sets the ASG `desired` instance count to 2 and then sets it back to 1 after 15 minutes.
+If you look closely, you'll see that our code sets the ASG `DesiredCapacity=2` then sets it back to `1` after 15 minutes.
 This is enough time for the new instances to spin up, applications to reach a healthy state and the load balancer to start sending traffic to them.
 You may have to play with this window to ensure zero downtime.

 ![ASG scheduled actions](../images/asg-scheduled-actions.png)

 > Our ASG termination policy is configured to terminate instances with the oldest launch configuration first.
+This ensures that instances using the old launch template are automatically removed.

+## Conclusion

 The trickiest bit I encountered coding this was getting the current launch template AMI out of the SNS message.
 Fortunately, it was just a matter of loading the JSON data and hunting down the key/value.

-## Conclusion

 I'm enjoying using Lambdas to automate parts of my AWS infrastructure.
 In a lot of ways, it's easier to write automation code than relying on tools AWS may or may not have.
 Boto3 is powerful, and the documentation is great, unlike many AWS docs.